MoFEM/mofem-cephas/mofem/doc/markdown/applications.md

 To avoid the local integration of the elastoplastic material model, the balance of linear momentum, the flow relation, and the Karush–Kuhn–Tucker constraints are collectively cast in a variational format.

 An additive kinematic split, proposed by Miehe et al \cite Miehe_Karol, facilitates the expression of finite strain models in a classical small strain setting by introducing a logarithmic strain measure.
-The measures of plastic deformation are directly approximated using finite element basis functions in $L^2$ space.
+The measures of plastic deformation are directly approximated using finite element basis functions in \f$L^2\f$ space.
-The ensuing proliferation of global degrees of freedom is addressed by exploiting the block sparse structure of the algebraic system (Fig. \ref{fig:1_block_structure}) together with a tailored efficient and scalable block matrix solver which can utilise emerging hardware architectures.
+The ensuing proliferation of global degrees of freedom is addressed by exploiting the block sparse structure of the algebraic system together with a tailored efficient and scalable block matrix solver which can utilise emerging hardware architectures.
 The problem is solved implicitly on a global level with a monolithic Newton-Raphson scheme.
 The flexible approach allows for straightforward coupling with physical phenomena such as contact mechanics and thermally-driven material behaviours.
-A series of numerical problems (Fig. \ref{fig:2_bar}) demonstrate the validity, capability, and efficiency of the proposed approach.</div>
+A series of numerical problems in fig. (b) demonstrate the validity, capability, and efficiency of the proposed approach.</div>
 <div align="center">
   <img src="Block_structure_mf.png" alt="Description of your image" width="80%"/>
   <p><b>Figure: (a) Block structure of the resulting linear system (b) Necking benchmark results comparison</b></p>